Guaymas: Carnival of Guaymas

 Guaymas holds one of Mexico's major Carnival celebrations, and is one of the oldest in the country.
 The annual event begins on the Thursday before Ash Wednesday and ends at the stroke of midnight of the beginning of Lent.
 Events are held in several locations with a number of events, such as the yearly parade, extending over multiple days.
 It begins with the Quema del malhumor or Hoguera, when an effigy of something or someone who has displeased the public is burned.
 Each year, the effigy represents something different.
 In past years, the effigy has represented the figures of Carlos Salinas de Gortari, Vicente Fox, George H. W. Bush, Mexico's value added tax and lack of water.
 In 2009, the effigy was of singer Julio Preciado for his poor interpretation of Mexico's national anthem at the recent Serie del Caribe baseball tournament.
 Other major events include concerts by regionally and nationally known artists, a multi-day parade with floats and the election of the King and Queen of the Carnival.

 The history of Carnival in Guaymas begins after the Reform War and French Intervention in Mexico, when Guaymas and the rest of the country experienced a period of peace and economic development.
-The success of Guaymas’ port attracted a number of European immigrants and visitors.
+The success of Guaymas's port attracted a number of European immigrants and visitors.
 They brought the idea of organizing a Carnival similar to those celebrated in Europe.
-Guaymas’ first carnival is recorded in book called El Viejo Guaymas (Old Guaymas) written by Alfonso Iberri.
+Guaymas's first carnival is recorded in book called El Viejo Guaymas (Old Guaymas) written by Alfonso Iberri.
 It was one of the first to take place in Mexico.
 In 1888, the first Carnival Queen was María Zuber and the first King was Alfredo Díaz Velasco.
 The King and Queen were paraded on the streets of Guaymas in a coach, followed by coaches carrying their entourage.
 The event ended with a grand ball that night.